macdonst/summit-phonegap-supercharge/lesson7.md

 **Pros**

-* Enables you to utilize a single command for performing actions like creating, developing, testing and deploying your application on to a specific mobile platform.
+* Provides iOS, Android and Windows themes.
-* The framework is backed by a huge community.
+* The framework is backed by a huge community with over 28,000 stars on Github.
-* Ionic contains a powerful CLI with tons of features.
+* Ionic contains a powerful CLI with tons of features which wraps the Apache Cordova CLI for packaging native apps.
-* Is continuously updated according to the latest trends, which helps in creating an app that addresses the need of new generation users.

 **Cons**

-* To build complex hybrid apps, you'll have to use AngularJS.
-The problem is: not all the developers are familiar with AngularJS.
-Moreover, the steep learning curve of AngularJS makes it challenging for novice developers to use Ionic
+* The framework is very opinionated and forces you to use Typekit and Angular2.

 ### Onsen